 Back at the browser, click the button "Add key".
 A dialog window will appear, this is where you should paste in the contents from the public key.

 And finally click the "Add key" button in the dialog to save the key.

 Adding a new project over SSH

-You should now be able to clone your project with nothing but the ssh url to the repository.
+You can now clone your project with nothing but the ssh url to the repository.

 (If it's the first time you ssh to bitbucket it might ask you to check the authenticity of the host for bitbucket; if it looks correct continue with yes)

 bha@prod-01:~/my-repo# git clone email@example.com:yourusername/your-repository.git .
 Cloning into '.'...
 The authenticity of host 'bitbucket.org (22.214.171.124)' can't be established.
 RSA key fingerprint is SHA256:zzXQOXSRBEiUtuE8AikJYKwbHaxvSc0ojez9YXaGp1A.
 Are you sure you want to continue connecting (yes/no)? yes Warning: Permanently added 'bitbucket.org,126.96.36.199' (RSA) to the list of known hosts. remote: Counting objects: 3, done. remote: Compressing objects: 100% (2/2), done. remote: Total 3 (delta 0), reused 0 (delta 0) Receiving objects: 100% (3/3), done.

 Updating an old project from https to SSH

 If you've already got a project checked out via https, you can easily update the remote url.